Alfred-Johnson/aws-ec2-nginx-ssl-domain-setup/README.md

 ---

+## 🚀 Future Improvements

+- Use Elastic IP for permanent hosting
+- Configure Load Balancer for scalability
+- Automate deployment using CI/CD pipelines
+- Deploy dynamic applications (Node.js, React)

+---

 ## 📌 Conclusion

-This project demonstrates a complete end-to-end deployment of a website on the cloud with domain and security, forming a strong foundation in DevOps.
+This project demonstrates a complete end-to-end deployment of a secure website on the cloud using industry-standard tools and practices, forming a strong foundation in DevOps and cloud engineering.